osmcode/osmium-tool/man/osmium-check-refs.md

 # OPTIONS

--F, --input-format=FORMAT
-:   The format of the input file.
-Can be used to set the input format if it
-    can't be autodetected from the file name.
-See **osmium-file-formats**(5) or the libosmium manual for details.

--h, --help
-:   Show usage help.

 -i, --show-ids
 :   Print all missing IDs to *stdout*.
 If you don't give this option, only a
     summary is shown.